1892 Team Photo

 Right side, 3/4 view - Script "A" decal.

-(interactive - rollover or click on different areas of image for more information)
+( interactive display - click on different areas of image to learn more )

 "The Crimson Tide"

-The Alabama Crimson Tide have won 16 National Championships – Renowned sports artist, James G. Ferrara, has commemorated this historic feat with his creation titled, "The Crimson Tide."
+This year marks 125 years since Alabama began play in 1892; the program has accumulated 16 National Championships.
+Renowned sports artist, James G. Ferrara, has commemorated this historic feat with his creation titled, "The Crimson Tide."
 This collectible print captures Alabama's history of determination and commitment to excellence.

 • Rolled and shipped in a heavy-weight mailing tube (allow 7-10 days for delivery)